ROI & Payback March 17, 2026 8 min read

 FAQ

-Yes, for most homeowners — but the math changed.
-Without the 30% federal ITC (which expired January 1, 2026), payback periods now run 7-10 years instead of 4-6.
+Yes, for most homeowners — but do the math for your situation.
+Payback periods typically run 7-10 years depending on your state and electricity rate.
 Still worth it if you plan to stay in your home, since panels last 25-30 years and electricity prices keep rising.

 How long does solar take to pay for itself in 2026?